ckane30691/frontend-reference/README.md

 # Reference Repo

 This is a repo to use as a reference for starting small scale front-end projects and coding challenges.
+It outlines how to make all the html form/input types, how to use webpack, how to position elements with CSS, and how to make ajax requests.

 ## Creating a new project
 1. Create the folder/repo